cilogon/LIGOAuthorList/README.md

 ### User story: Manage Author List for COU
 COU Group Managers (MOU group managers) will go to an "authorlist management" interface in COmanage.
 If the current date is between Feb 15 and Aug 15, the interface will show all current members of the MOU group and past members of the MOU group who left the group after August 15 of the previous year.
 If the current date is between Aug 15 and Feb 15, the interface will show all current member of the MOU group and past members of the MOU group who left the group after February 15 of the previous year.
 In either case, those who are currenty projected to be eligible to be authors for the upcoming author list will be indicated.
 Projected eligibility for the next authorlist will be calculated as follows:
  - The person's current status (e.g. position), TWC and and LSC Research % will be assumed to be unchanged through to the date of the next author list
- - The average TWC over the appropriate period must be 0.2 or greater
  - If it is between August 15 and February 15
-   - the person must have joined prior to June 15 of the previous year
+   - the person must have joined prior to June 15 of the previous year unless they have previously been an member of the collaboration
+   - the person must have an average TWC over all MOUs of 0.2 between Feb 15 of the previous year and the upcoming Feb 15
    - the person must have an average LSC research percentage of at least 50% since June 15 of the previous year
  - If it is between February 15 and August 15
-   - the person must have joined prior to December 15 of the previous year
+   - the person must have joined prior to December 15 of the previous year unless they have previously been a member of the collaboration
+   - the person must have an average TWC over all MOUs of 0.2 between Aug 15 of the previous year and the upcoming Aug 15
    - the person must have an average LSC reserach perscentage of at least 50% since December 15 of the previous year

-As well as projected eligibility, for each person listed the start date, end date (if they have left the LSC), current Resaerch Hours, LSC Research %, and TWC will be shown.
-For each person, there should be a button/checkbox/interface element that allows the COU group manager to petition to have the person added to the author list if they are not currently projected to be eligible and/or to be dropped from the author list if they are currently eligible.
-There should also be an indication of whether the petition is pending, rejected or successful.

- The Publications and Presentation Committee chair and those delegated by them as Author List Managers should have a different interface.
- - should be able to handle add/drop petitions
- - should be able to order insitutions
- - should be able to generate a the required CSV files
- - shoud be able to preview the authorlist
+As well as projected eligibility, the user name, author name, institutions and ORCID for each person listed as well as their latest start date, end date (when they last left the LSC, if they ever have), the current research hours allocated to the COU, the current Total Research Hours across all COUS, the current research % allocated to the COU, the Average LSC Research % accross all COUs, the COU MWC and TWC will be shown.

 ### User Story: Generate Author List
 The CO or platform manager will generate a text report of all eligible members indicating authorship status.
 The user will indicate the end date of the time period in question (typically Feb or August 15) as well as options for sorting (by institution, by name, by authorship status), if non-authors should be included, and if verbose institution information should be included.
 The body of the report will include the following columns:
  - Was author on previous list (check box)
+ - Current member (checkbox)
-- Current member with MWC and LSC% exceeding threshold (check box)
+ - Current MWC and LSC%
-- Petition to be an author accepted (check box)
+ - Eligible for authorship (check box)
  - Author Name/Affiliations
  - username
  - ORCID

 There will be a "Download Authorlist" button which generates a CSV version of the above.

 ## Open questions
- 1) Over what period is the TWC required to be 0.2?
-Averaged over the period since June 15 of the previous for the February list and over the period since Dec.
-15 of the previous year for the August list?
- 2) Report output - what mechanism?
+ 1) Report output - what mechanism?
 Future reporting functionality in COmanage?
 Restful query?